SoCXin/doc/docs/X86/unit-testing.rst

 1. **RECOMMENDED**.
-We recommend splitting the source code into multiple components and placing them into :ref:`projectconf_pio_lib_dir` (project's private libraries and components). :ref:`ldf` will find and include these libraries automatically in the build process.
+We recommend splitting the source code into multiple components and placing them into :ref:`projectconf_pio_lib_dir` (project's private libraries and components). :ref:`wch_ch573` will find and include these libraries automatically in the build process.
 You can include any library/component header file in your test or program source code via ``#include <MyComponent.h>``.